enso-org/enso/docs/syntax/imports.md

    module name, followed by an optional rename part (using the `as` keyword), then the keywords `import all`.
 For example:
    ```
-   from Base.Data.List as Builtin_List import all
+   from Standard.Base.Data.List as Builtin_List import all
    ```
 2. **Restricted Imports:** These import a specified set of names for use as automatically resolved referent names.
 They consist of the keyword `from`,